 During the 1970s Holcombe wrote a handful of science fiction stories.
 One of these, Personal Playback, found a home in a small American journal, while another, Not Smoking Can Seriously Damage Your Health, was selected by J.D.
 Cowling in the Best of SF anthology published by Bantam in the US during 1977.
-This particular story, perhaps the best known of Holcombe’s works in terms of a wider public, first appeared in the Lomax Review in 1976, and went on to have a major influence on the Chicago-based musician Tomas Satz, whose own career, as pieced together by the Canadian journalist Nicholas Carter in Albany Six (2012), resembles an SF odyssey more than any normal musical trajectory.
+This particular story, perhaps the best known of Holcombe’s works in terms of a wider public, first appeared in the Lomax Review in 1976, and went on to influence on the Chicago-based musician Tomas Satz, whose career, as pieced together by the Canadian journalist Nicholas Carter in Albany Six (2012), resembles an SF odyssey more than a normal musical trajectory.

 Interest in Holcombe today is largely due to the new availability of his work and the recent uncovering of these connections.
 His writings and works can be seen to have played a significant if mostly submerged part in marginally influencing a disparate group of people whose activities – themselves previously little understood – prove to have played a key role in directing the general trajectory of the post-war era.
 The Independent Group’s reinvention of Modernism for the second half of the twentieth century and Tomas Satz’s journey from cult 1960s musician to military researcher and pioneer of neural echo technologies place Holcombe deep inside the cultural unconscious of our own century.